depeperwinkel

 - sanshō powder is a product for the refined kitchen, can be used both cold and hot in savory and sweet preparations

-- do not cook the powder, it will lose its wonderful taste
+- definitely do not cook the powder, it loses its wonderful flavor

 Save:

-- store your sansho powder in closed packaging
+- store your sansho powder in a closed container

 - preferably store in a dark, dry and cool place

-Due to serious delivery problems, our stock is (almost) exhausted.
+Due to serious delivery problems our stock is (almost) exhausted.
 We are currently waiting for positive news from Japan.
-If you would like to be kept informed, please let us know.
+If you want to be kept informed, please let us know.